 Each child in Explorers is allocated a key worker.
 The aim of this role is to oversee your child’s learning and development journey throughout their time in Explorers.
 This key worker will share key learning activities with children and report strengths and target areas to parents and families.

 Sleights’ oldest children are in Leaders.
 These are school Years 5 or 6.
 Children in Leaders are taught by Miss Stubbs and are supported by Mrs Creek and Mrs Wood.

 Children in Leaders are between nine and eleven years old.
 Being a Leader means lots of responsibility, such as monitor jobs around the school.
 In addition, children have their SATs tests at the end of Year 6.
 This demonstrates the progress children have made during their time in Key Stage Two.

-Discoverers children are taught by Mrs Walker, Mrs Morrison and Mrs Burton.
+Discoverers children are taught by Mrs Walker and Mrs Morrison.
 They are supported by Mrs Exelby.
 Discoverers are in school years 3 or 4.
 This means that children are between seven and nine years old.
 Children work hard in Discoverers to enjoy a broad curriculum that builds on the skills and knowledge learnt in Key Stage 1.

 We support children well as they move into Discoverers, as this is the first year of Key Stage Two (also referred to as juniors).

 Children in Adventurers are in school Years 1 or 2.
 This means that children are between five and seven years old.
 Adventurers are taught by Mrs Roe.
 The children are also supported by Mr Everall.

 In Adventurers, children are introduced to more formal teaching styles, with some play based approaches still being used.
 Children enjoy a lively and creative curriculum that builds on the successes of the Early Years Foundation Stage.
 At the end of Adventurers, children have SATs tests.
 These are in school assessments that measure the progress children have made since leaving Reception.